smnorris/bcdata/README.rst

     $ export BCDATA_EMAIL=pilot@scenicflights.ca         # set a default email
     $ bcdata bc-airports                                 # use default email
     $ bcdata -o my_spots.gdb bc-airports                 # download to specified output location
-    $ bcdata bc-airports \                               # get airports within geomark as NAD83 shapefile
+    $ bcdata bc-airports \                               # get airports as shapefile
         -f shp \
-        --crs NAD83 \
-        -o crd_airports \
+        -o bc_airports
-        --geomark gm-3D54AEE61F1847BA881E8BF7DE23BA21

 Note that data are downloaded to specified folder.
-For above example, a crd_airports folder would be created in the current working directory and the individual shp, prj etc files would be found within.
+For above example, a bc_airports folder would be created in the current working directory and the individual shp, prj etc files would be found within.

 Projections / CRS
 -------------------------
-Several projections are available on request from the Download Service, and are available via bcdata using the following CRS keys:
+Several projections are available on request from the Download Service, but this tool does not support this option, all data are downloaded as the default BC Albers (which should generally be EPSG:3005).

-:code:`['BCAlbers','UTMZ07','UTMZ08','UTMZ09','UTMZ10','UTMZ11','NAD83']`

-These keys are used rather than EPSG codes because:

-- BC Albers data may not be defined as EPSG:3005 but as a 'custom' projection
-- spherical data is provided as NAD83 (EPSG:4269) rather than the popular WSG84 (EPSG:4326)

-An attempt was made to provide the standard EPSG:3005, EPSG:4326 options but writing via the FileGDB driver proved to be buggy.
 Use some other tool to reproject your downloads.

 Development and testing